weisjohn/hello-go/questions.md

  - Why is there an `int` and various levels of precision, yet there is no `float` but only `float32` and `float64`?

 ### for Steven

  - do you find yourself actually using "naked returns"?
  - what were some of your biggest "a ha" moments?
  - what tools / sublime stuff other than the go command do you use?

+ - how does Go not have a ternary?